KankakeeCommunityCollege/recover-newsroom/_posts/2019-08-26-sterling-earns-recognition-for-leadership.md

 press_release: false
 ---

-John Edit Test A KCC professor has been honored for his leadership in advancing renewable energy.
+A KCC professor has been honored for his leadership in advancing renewable energy.

 ![](/uploads/clay-sterling-kcc-tower-safety-dsc-5506---copy.jpg){: .float-image-left width="353" height="251"}Clay Sterling, who teaches electrical engineering technology courses related to renewable energy at KCC, was recognized by the [Midwest Renewable Energy Association’s Avenue of Advocates](https://www.midwestrenew.org/awards/).
 The Avenue of Advocates recognizes people or organizations who have shown great leadership in advancing renewable energy and sustainable living.